© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Mount: a motte castle in Stebbing Park is a scheduled monument protected by Historic England under reference 1009247.
 View the official record →

-The Mount is a motte castle situated within Stebbing Park in Essex, England, representing a significant example of early Norman fortification.
+The Mount is a motte castle located within Stebbing Park in Essex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009247.

 The Mount: a motte castle in Stebbing Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009247.